Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

 \subsubsection{Ellis enveloping semigroups}

 Let $X^X$ be the set of all functions from $X$ to itself, continuous or not.
-The topology of pointwise convergence for $X^X$ is defined as follows: A net $\{f_n\}$ in $X^X$ converges to $f$ if and only if $f_n(x)\to f(x)$ for each $x\in X$ (cf.~\cite{Kel}).
+In contrast to the space-index uniformity on $X^X$, the topology of pointwise convergence for $X^X$ is defined as follows: A net $\{f_n\}$ in $X^X$ converges to $f$ if and only if $f_n(x)\to f(x)$ for each $x\in X$ (cf.~\cite{Kel}).
 A subbase of this topology is the family of all subsets of the form $\{f\,|\,f(x)\in U\}$, where $x$ is a point of $X$ and $U$ is open in $X$.

-Then we recall several notions based on the semiflow $(T,X)$ as follows: \begin{description} \item[(m)] By $E(T,X)$ or simply $E(X)$, we denote the \textit{Ellis semigroup} of $(T,X)$; that is, $E(X)$ is the closure of $T$ in $X^X$ in the sense of the pointwise topology (cf.,~e.g., \cite{E69, Fur, Aus}).
+Then we recall several notions based on $(T,X)$ as follows: \begin{description} \item[(m)] By $E(T,X)$ or simply $E(X)$, we denote the \textit{Ellis semigroup} of $(T,X)$; that is, $E(X)$ is the closure of $T$, precisely $\{\pi^t\colon X\rightarrow X\,|\,t\in T\}$, in $X^X$ in the sense of the pointwise topology (cf.,~e.g., \cite{E69, Fur, Aus}).

 \item[(n)] An element $u\in E(X)$ is called an \textit{idempotent} in $E(X)$, denoted $u\in J(E(X))$, if $u^2=u$.

 \item[(o)] $I\not=\emptyset$ is called a \textit{minimal left ideal} in $E(X)$ if $E(X)I\subseteq I$ and no proper non-empty subset of $I$ has this property. \begin{itemize} \item Since $E(X)$ is a compact \textit{right-topological} semigroup (i.e., $E(X)$ is a semigroup and a compact $T_2$-space with $R_q\colon p\mapsto pq$ continuous, for all $q\in E(X)$), there always exists an idempotent in each minimal left ideal in $E(X)$ (cf.~\cite{E69, Aus}). \item Moreover, $(x,x^\prime)\in P(X)$ iff $\exists\,p\in E(X)$ with $p(x)=p(x^\prime)$ iff there is a minimal left ideal $I$ in $E(X)$ such that $p(x)=p(y)\ \forall p\in I$. \end{itemize} \end{description}